levuphucnguyen/E5520-OpenCore-EFI/README.md

 Credits:
 - acidanthera for OpenCore and kexts
-- 1Revenger1 and Dr.Hurt for VoodooPS2Controller kext for Alps touchpad
+- 1Revenger1, Dr.Hurt and Rehabman for VoodooPS2Controller kext for Alps touchpad
 - PikerAlpha for SSDTs
 - headkaze for hackintool (USBMap)
+- Realtek for USB Wifi driver
+- Rehabman for AppleBacklight kext patch